 In Paris, Ricky manages to hold a British intelligence agent at gunpoint to send out a message to The Circus.
 The message that is sent out is the exact same one he sends on November 20th.
 This time it’s a trap being set for the mole.

-As one would expect, Bill heads to talk with Polyakov.
-He’s going to tell Polyakov to take care of Ricky.
-Smiley and Peter are already at the address waiting.
-By the time Peter gets in, Smiley has already got Bill and Polyakov at gunpoint.
-They are taken in.
-At this point it is revealed to the audience that Bill is the mole.
+As expected, Bill heads to talk with Polyakov and instructs him to kill Ricky (because of the message).
+Smiley and Peter are at the address waiting for Bill and Polyakov, and Smiley holds them both at gunpoint.
+They are arrested and at this point it is revealed to the audience that Bill is the mole.

 Bill admits to taking sides with Karla and he feels he’s made his mark.
 He asks Smiley to give some money to a girl and come up with a cover story.
 He also requests to get some money handed to a boy.
 We don’t know who these are.
 We can assume them to be love interests.
 It is also revealed that Jim met Bill before going to Budapest because Jim was trying to protect Bill.
 Jim seems to have had a suspicion that Bill was up to no good.
 Bill also admits that he seduced Ann as it was an instruction from Karla and a blind spot for Smiley.
 Bill is going to be deported to Russia but before that can happen, Jim ends up sniping and killing Bill for what he did to him.
 Jim lets a tear roll down his cheek, because of his love for Bill.